ForestAdmin/documentation/how-tos/releases-support/README.md

 {% tabs %}
 {% tab title="Express Sequelize" %}

+A new agent generation has been released to integrate with Node.js projects.
+The only way to keep your Forest Admin project running in the future will be to migrate from the [agent v9](https://github.com/ForestAdmin/forest-express-sequelize) to the new [Node.js agent](https://github.com/ForestAdmin/agent-nodejs).
+Please follow the dedicated [migration guide](https://docs.forestadmin.com/developer-guide-agents-nodejs/getting-started/migrating).

 | Version | Initial Release | Alive | Active Support | End-of-Support | End-of-Life | Lifetime   |
 | ------- | --------------- | ----- | -------------- | -------------- | ----------- | ---------- |
 | v9      | 2022-10-09      | 🟢    | 🟢             | -              | -           | -          |